-You can obviously mix these daily menus up as you please, so you can add whatever breakfast with whatever lunch or evening meal etc. And yes, you will see pics here that are elsewhere on this site, but that's because it's all pretty healthy and generally good food.
+As I've said, you can obviously mix these daily menus up as you please so you can add whatever breakfast with whatever lunch or evening meal that you feel like.
+And yes, you will see pics here that are elsewhere on this site, but that's because it's all pretty healthy and generally good food.

 Here in the UK we have a cereal called Weetabix which is an excellent breakfast cereal with added vitamins and Iron as many cereals have today.
 It can also be purchased in the USA but I'm not sure about other countries so you'll have to check yourself, but here's the link to the USA's company website http://weetabixusa.com/